ShahabSH94/AutoCompleter/README.md

 then the completion will get pasted at your cursor onto whatever field its on if not you will hear a beep indicating that your completion is ready

 how to use:
-install the requirements using pip then run the script tested on windows for linux you might have to run the script as admin
+install the requirements using pip edit the .env file to your needs then run the script tested on windows for linux you might have to run the script as admin